CS2103JAN2017-W14-B1/main/docs/AboutUs.md

 # About Us

-We are a team based in the [School of Computing, National University of Singapore](http://www.comp.nus.edu.sg).
+We are a team of computing students based in the [School of Computing, National University of Singapore](http://www.comp.nus.edu.sg).

 ## Project Team W14-B1